aafkegros/MicroscopyNodes/docs/tutorials/4_shading.md

 ??? warning "Reusing shaders"
     The normalization that is done in **Normalize Data**  is dependent on the specific data, as it rescales the min and max value of the data to 0 and 1 - after it's already transformed to small floating point values for saving to .vdb files.

     Essentially, this means its best to **keep the normalization** of new data when you replace the rest.
-Hopefully this can be smoother in the future, but this depends on Blender/Geometry Nodes development in volume handling.

     ![unfolded loading](../figures/shader_input.png)